ickynavigator/portfolio-sanity-client/README.md

 NEXT_PUBLIC_SANITY_PROJECT_ID =
 ```

 This is the ID of the profile you want to use for the site.
-You can find this by going to your Sanity Studio and running this query in the GROQ console: \*[_type == "personalInfo"]{ \_id }
+You can find this by going to your Sanity Studio and running this query in the GROQ console: `*[_type == "personalInfo"]{ _id }`

 ```bash
 NEXT_PUBLIC_PROFILE_ID =
 ```

-Sanity Api version
+Sanity Api version.
+It defaults to `2021-10-21`

 ```bash
 NEXT_PUBLIC_SANITY_API_VERSION =
 ```

-Ignore at least one of the SMTP variables if you don't want the contact form to go to the user's email
+Ignore at least one of the SMTP variables if you don't want the contact form to go to the user's email.
+Check the [Nodemailer docs](https://nodemailer.com/smtp/)

 ```bash
 SMTP_SERVICE =